haskell-github-trust/replace-megaparsec/README.md

 "- /home/jbrock -"
 ```

-### Context-sensitive pattern match and edit the matches
+### Context-sensitive pattern match and edit the matches with [`streamEditT`](https://hackage.haskell.org/package/replace-megaparsec/docs/Replace-Megaparsec.html#v:streamEditT)

 Capitalize the third letter in a string.
-The `capthird` parser searches for
+The `capThird` parser searches for
 individual letters, and it needs to remember how many times it has run so
 that it can match successfully only on the third time that it finds a letter.
 To enable the parser to remember how many times it has run, we'll